Would-be Merkel successor Laschet emboldened by local election win

 No chancellor has ever come from the CSU.

-Writing by Paul Carrel; Editing by Alexandra Hudson, Emelia Sithole-Matarise and Hugh Lawson
+Reporting by Paul Carrel and Tom Käckenhoff; Writing by Paul Carrel; Editing by Emelia Sithole-Matarise, Hugh Lawson and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.